kirtipatel176/summer_intenship2025_d23it176/README.md

 **14/05/2025** – Set up the full development environment, created GitHub repository, and initialized the React project using Vite and TailwindCSS.
 **15/05/2025** – Implemented routing using React Router and created base components for the UI.
 **16/05/2025** – Started backend with Node.js and Express.
 Tested the API with simple GET routes in Postman.
+**17/05/2025** – Integrated MongoDB with Mongoose and tested basic schema with dummy data using CRUD operations.